andrevidela/Research-report/Thesis/index.md

 --    └ We match on the argument and bind `n`
 ```

-In this last example we match on `S` and bind the argument of `S` to the variable `n`.
+In this last example we match on `S` and bind the argument of `S` (the predecessor) to the variable `n`.
 Since the original argument was linear, `n` is linear too and is indeed used later with `sum n m`.

 ### Dropping and picking it up again